mitalix/qemu_to_pxe_rpi/Readme.md

 This site was built using [GitHub Pages](https://pages.github.com/).

 Using the smallest image possible, I found Alpine Linux to fit the paradigm.
 There is a download link here ...
-[LINK] (https://alpinelinux.org/downloads/) here

-This site was built using [GitHub Pages](https://alpinelinux.org/downloads/).
+[Alpine Downloads](https://alpinelinux.org/downloads/).

 ```
 The background color is `#ffffff` for light mode and `#000000` for dark mode.